Impurity transport in ITG and TE mode dominated turbulence

 Paper in proceedings, 2010

 The transport properties of impurities is of high relevance

-to unacceptable energy loss in the form of radiation.
+to unacceptable energy losses in the form of radiation.

-In the present study, turbulent impurity transport in tokamak plasmas, driven by Ion Temperature Gradient (ITG)
+In the present study, turbulent impurity transport in Deuterium tokamak plasmas, driven by Ion Temperature

-and Trapped Electron (TE) modes, is investigated using
+Gradient (ITG) and Trapped Electron (TE) modes, has

 been investigated using fluid and gyrokinetic models.
 The impurity diffusivity (DZ) and convective velocity (VZ) are calculated, and from these the zero-flux peaking factor (PF0) is derived.